robot0102/RLRoboticAssembly/README.md

     $ python setup-rllib-local.py
     ```

-Notes:

 - This project uses [Python 3.6](https://www.python.org/).

-- Installation instructions have been tested in MacOS.
-This repository has also
+- Installation instructions have been tested on MacOS.
-  been tested in Ubuntu.
+- Code has been tested on MacOS, Windows, and Ubuntu.

-- Note that the above commands may differ based on your system.
-You may have to
-  call a different alias or specify the version of `python` or `pip` explicitly.
-  For MacOS, try `python3` and `pip3`.

 ### Example